Ahead of Trump meeting, Erdogan threatens to buy Russian jets

 Last Wednesday, Trump announced on Twitter that the meeting would go forward after "a very good" phone call with Erdogan.
 "He informed me that they have captured numerous ISIS fighters that were reported to have escaped during the conflict," Trump wrote.

 The meeting was scheduled after Trump agreed during a phone call with Erdogan on Oct.
-6 to pull back U.S. troops from northeast Syria to allow Turkey to attack Kurdish forces in the region who have been America's allies in the fight against ISIS.
+6 to pull back U.S. troops from northeast Syria to allow Turkey to attack Kurdish forces in the region who have been America's allies in the fight against the Islamic State militant group.

 Trump's decision, which was followed by an order that has since been altered to withdraw all U.S. troops from Syria, set off a bipartisan firestorm and was widely criticized by his supporters and opponents.